anupiyan/anupiyan.github.io/index.md

 BSc(Hons) in Information Technology, (2014)
 Sri Lanka Insititute of Information Technology, Sri Lanka.

+#Employement History
+I was a Postdoctoral Research Fellow at Murdoch University, Western Australia, working on an Artificial Intelligence product to support Pathologists in diagnosis for Western Australian Health.

 # Research
 My main research area is Natural Language Understanding.